axelpale/affineplane/README.md

 A projection maps geometry from a source plane to an image plane.
 Unlike transitions, projections may lose information and therefore can be performed only in one direction.
 For example when you project a 3D point onto a 2D surface, information is lost and you cannot project the point back because you do not know the distance.

 Affineplane provides orthogonal and perspective projections between parallel planes.
 Perspective projections require you to specify a camera location.
 Orthogonal projections do not require camera but can be thought as perspective projections with camera at infinity.
 The following snippet gives examples of both orthogonal and perspective projections.
+See also the illustration below for visual aid.

     const p = { x: 4, y: 2, z: 4 }
     const image = { a: 1, b: 0, x: 0, y: 0, z: 2 }